deohs/get_pa_csv/README.md

 be one CSV file per station.
 The CSV files will grow in size as new data is appended to them by *get_data.R* on subsequent executions.

-And example plot from running *read_data.R* is below:
+An example plot from running *read_data.R* is shown below:

 ![example plot](images/pa_data.png)